-David supports students throughout their Company Projects and internships.
-As he studied both his Bachelors and Masters at the Karlshochschule, he can relate to the many challenges which students (both German and non-German) may face.
-Therefore, today he happily leads the Student Service with a disposition towards answering any possible questions.
+David supported students throughout their Company Projects and internships.
+As he studied both his Bachelors and Masters at the Karlshochschule, he could relate to the many challenges which students (both German and non-German) may face.
+Therefore, he happily led the Student Service with a disposition towards answering any possible questions.

 #PeopleOfKarls: More stories